McCt68/JetTipApp/README.md

 # JetTipApp
 Calculate Tips

 Simple App to calculate tips

+Using a few simple @Composable functions, and mutableState